stereosuper/longue-vue/template/docs/documentation/custom-nuxt-modules/Crawler.md

 By default it exports a GraphQL query.
 In this query you'll need to get all the dynamic pages (pages with a slug, not the pages corresponding to a static page.
 CMS ≠ Dynamic).

-All of those pages you'll have to provide two informations:
+For all of those pages you'll have to provide two informations:

 1. their slug
 1. their api key/model